0xpix/Hei-DataHub/docs/how-to/settings.md

 # Configure GitHub Integration

-**Requirements:** Hei-DataHub v0.56-beta or later

 Learn how to set up GitHub integration for automated Pull Request workflows in Hei-DataHub.
 This guide covers creating a Personal Access Token (PAT), configuring settings via the TUI or setup script, and understanding all available options.

 ---

 ## Overview

 Hei-DataHub can automatically create Pull Requests to a GitHub catalog repository when you add, edit, or delete datasets.
-This keeps your team synchronized and provides a review workflow.

 **What you'll need:**

 - A GitHub account
-- A catalog repository (public or private)
 - A Personal Access Token with appropriate permissions
 - 5-10 minutes for setup

+**Planned for the upcoming versions**

+- A catalog repository (public or private) dedicated to storing the entire dataset collection.

 ---